eda6767/cloud_composer/README.md

 </p>
 <br>

 Now, we have to define first DAG.
-For this purpose we have to copy python file to DAG folder.
+For this purpose we have to copy python file to a DAG folder.
 This can be done throught console  or throught cloud shell. :shipit:

 <br><img width="1374" alt="Zrzut ekranu 2023-05-21 o 20 30 23 kopia" src="https://github.com/eda6767/airflow/assets/102791467/06cb2330-ba95-445d-855c-1cb53ef0605d">

-After defining first dag, we are able to view a diagram in DAG list, in diagram section.
+After defining first dag, we are able to view a diagram in DAG list, in the diagram section.
 We have first task, which starts pipeline containing DummyOperator.
 Next we are using
 <br/>

-branching which will check if there is the first running pipeline, or second, what means that we need to delete data from partition on BigQuery destination table.
+branching which will check if this is the first running pipeline, or second, what means that we need to delete data from partition from BigQuery destination table.
 Afterward DAG
 <br/>

-creates cluster with given parameters, runs main ETL pipeline, and then deletes dataproc cluster.
+creates cluster with given parameters, runs main ETL pipeline, and then deletes dataproc cluster after finished process.